 If the only thing you have ever done with pumpkin is carve it and fill it with a candle, you are not alone.
-Many people tend to think of pumpkins as little more than just a holiday decoration or a pie filling, but you may want to rethink this plump orange plant.
+Many people tend to think of pumpkins as little more than just a Halloween decoration or a Thanksgiving pie filling, but you may want to rethink this plump orange plant.

 Pumpkin is an extremely nutrient dense food, meaning it is chock-full of vitamins and minerals but low on calories.
 There are many creative ways pumpkin can be incorporated into your diet, including desserts, soups, salads, preserves and even as a substitute for butter.
 Next time pumpkin season comes around, don't carve it, cook it up and eat it!